 2. Health Insurance Options for Freelancers and Contractors

-Like with sole proprietorships, applying for health insurance through the market place is simple for freelancers, independent consultants, and contractors.
-Provide your estimated net income and choose a plan that works best for you.
+As with sole proprietorships, applying for health insurance through the market place is simple for freelancers, independent consultants, and contractors.
+You just provide your estimated net income and choose a plan that works best for you.